Australian money and currency

 The one-dollar coin features a mob of kangaroos on one side and the other on Queen Elizabeth II.
 The colour of the coin is gold.

-The twenty-cent coin is a round coin featuring Queen Elizabeth II on one side and the platypus on the other.
+The twenty-cent coin is a round coin featuring King Charles III on one side and the platypus on the other.
 The platypus is an Australian semiaquatic egg-laying mammal.

-The Australian ten-cent coin is a round silver coin composed of 75% copper and 25% nickel.
-On one side, it features the lyrebird, and on the other side Queen Elizabeth II.
+The Australian ten-cent coin is a round silver coin.
+On one side, it features the lyrebird, and on the other side King Charles III.

 The smallest Australian coin currently in the currency, the five-cent coin, is round and silver in colour.
-Made of a composition of 75% copper and 25% nickel.
-Features the Eccidna on one side and Queen Elizabeth II on the other
+Features the Eccidna on one side and King Charles III on the other.